realrate/Causing/docs/education.md

-# A Real World Example: Education and Wages for Young Workers
+# An Application of Causing: Education and Wages

 This case study is based on research and data from Gary Koop and Justin L. Tobias, "Learning about Heterogeneity in Returns